Snipcart vs. Ecwid Review: E-Commerce Platforms ComparisonSeptember 01, 2016

 What is Snipcart?

-See the live demo for this modal cart customization.
+See the GitHub repo for this custom cart example.

 How much do they cost?

 Ecwid offers 4 different plans for merchants, the most popular and promoted being their FREE plan (where your only charges are payment gateway fees).
-It lets you sell up to 10 different products on your site or Facebook, with limited access to their whole features set.
+It lets you sell up to 10 different products exclusively on your site (no social), with limited access to their whole features set.
 Hence, it operates on a freemium model.
 We'll discuss its specifics further down the post.

 2% + payment gateway fees (2.9% + 30 cents)/transaction